Negative list for substances in supplied materials and products

 The REACH regulation on the registration, evaluation and authorization of chemicals contains comprehensive requirements for manufacturers, importers, retailers and downstream users of chemicals.
 Alongside obligations to provide information, other obligations, e.g. the registration, authorization and restriction (=banning) of chemical substances, are also set out.
 Not only chemicals fall under the REACH regulation’s scope of applicability, but also products manufactured from these chemicals (e.g. products such as machines, toys, components, etc.).

-Appendix XVII contains entries with so-called restrictions (substance bans).
+Appendix XVII contains entries with what are known as restrictions (substance bans).
 The restriction conditions are defined for each entry, i.e. which applications the bans are valid for or which maximum limits must always be observed.

-All products delivered to PFERD must comply with the requirements of the respectively valid version of the REACH regulation including all amendments.
+All products delivered to PFERD must comply with the requirements of the currently valid version of the REACH regulation including all amendments.

 Prohibition on the use of polycyclic aromatic hydrocarbons (PAH)

 The group of polycyclic aromatic hydrocarbons (PAH) covers several hundred individual substances.
 What all of these compounds have in common is that they are made up of a matrix of linked benzene rings.